It’s a sad day in America when the DeLand, Florida Chief of Police thinks it acceptable to call a kids yoga teacher a “Bitch & a “Bad Mamma.”

 The letter arrived this morning, and DeLand Police Department Chief of Police William E. Ridgway said, “…there is no evidence you were mistreated in anyway nor is there any evidence you were called a derogatory name by an officer.
 In fact, based on the findings, the officers made every effort to provide you the appropriate assistance.
 The inquiry has been closed with the findings of Unfounded, and Exonerated on behalf of the officers….

-Ridgway gave the green light for officers to rip children’s yoga teachers out of their cars where they were reclining and resting quietly at a public park, then handcuff them behind their backs like common criminals, as they did me.
-Ridgway gave his officers the go ahead to ignore citizens’ pleas not to shame them in front of their children, as DeLand Police officer Cooper did me after I begged him not to have my son see me handcuffed with my hands behind my back like a criminal.
+Ridgway gave the green light for officers, which was either Officer Cooper or Florynce, to rip children’s yoga teachers out of their cars where they were reclining and resting quietly at a public park, then handcuff them behind their backs like common criminals, as they did me.
+Ridgway gave his officers the go ahead to ignore citizens’ pleas not to shame them in front of their children, as DeLand Police officer Cooper and Florynce (not sure which was which) did me after I begged him not to have my son see me handcuffed with my hands behind my back like a criminal.
 He gave the approval to scoop up citizens without questioning abusive orders and violate their civil rights and human dignity with impunity.

 So traumatized by this shocking incident and not understanding what really was going on, I became overwhelmed and emotionally unresponsive.
 After more abuse, DeLand Police Officer Godwin called me a “Bitch,” and later a “Bad Mamma” in which the other Officers Cooper and Florynce also joined in chanting that I was a “Bad Mamma,” after I couldn’t respond due to freeze response from PTSD and the terror of their abusive approach.
 They had to call an ambulance.